What is Fire?

 Inflammable areas when building materials and paints are used should have good fire resistance.
 Steel and masonry are fire-resistant materials.
 Fire resistive structural material should be selected depending upon the type of fire possible.
 There are three types of material:

-- Flammable as organic origin like wood, cardboard, felt, paper, etc.
+- Flammable of organic origin like wood, cardboard, felt, paper, etc.

 Fire safety of building plant, exit, equipment